Core Concepts

 CLI Commands

 The Grit CLI is a single binary that scaffolds projects, generates full-stack resources, and syncs types between Go and TypeScript.
+Running grit new is interactive by default -- it walks you through architecture mode and frontend selection.
 Install it once and use it across all your Grit projects.

 Installing the CLI